Azure/acr/docs/custom-domain/README.md

 ### Certificate updates and rotation

+You have two options for updating the certificates used for custom domains:

-The registry configures each custom domain certificate without referencing a specific version in Azure Key Vault.
-With this configuration, the registry regularly checks the key vault and automatically uses the latest certificate version there for its operations.
+* **Automatic updates** - If you reference a custom domain certificate with a [non-versioned](https://docs.microsoft.com/azure/key-vault/general/about-keys-secrets-certificates#objects-identifiers-and-versioning) secret ID, the registry regularly checks the key vault and automatically uses the latest certificate version there for its operations.

   To rotate or update a custom domain certificate, upload the new certificate version to the secret's location in the key vault.
 The registry automatically uses the latest certificate version within a short time.

+* **Manual updates** - If you reference a domain certificate with a [versioned](https://docs.microsoft.com/azure/key-vault/general/about-keys-secrets-certificates#objects-identifiers-and-versioning) secret ID, the registry does not configure automatic certificate rotation.

+  After you upload a new certificate version to the key vault, the certificate must be manually rotated in the registry.
+Contact [Azure Support](https://azure.microsoft.com/support/create-ticket/).

 ### Enhanced security with Virtual Networks
 Azure Key Vault allows you to [restrict access](https://docs.microsoft.com/azure/key-vault/key-vault-overview-vnet-service-endpoints) to specific virtual networks only.
 ACR custom domains are currently _not supported_ where key vault access is restricted, but this is work in progress and will be available with system managed identities only.